obakengshepherd/InsureClaim/Readme.md

 ├── frontend/                            # React application (Phase 1.2)
 └── README.md

-**Why Clean Architecture?**
+***Why Clean Architecture?**

-- ✅ Core business logic independent of frameworks
+- ✅ Testability: Core business logic is independent of frameworks
-- ✅ Easy to test and maintain
+- ✅ Maintainability: Clear separation of concerns, Easy to test and maintain
-- ✅ Scalable for enterprise growth
+- ✅ Scalability: Easy to add new features without breaking existing code which is scalable for enterprise growth
-- ✅ Future-proof for microservices
+- ✅ Future-Proof: Ready for microservices migration if needed

 ---